 Then she asked, “What are we having for lunch today?”.
 I didn’t have an answer.

 I want to put that second period in there so badly and it hurts my heart that I can’t.
 Why would I end that thought on a question mark?
 There is no completion of the overall sentence…

-When I first started content writing, a person I worked with had to sit me down and have a conversation with me about hyphens.
+When I first started content writing, a person I worked with had to sit me down to have a conversation about hyphens.
 It wasn’t that I was using them wrong, I just wasn’t using them at all and apparently, that’s a “no-no!”